AckerlyXu/heima/articles/backup/backup-configure-vault.md

     The retention policy specifies the duration for which the backup will be stored.
 Rather than just specifying a “flat policy” for all backup points, you can specify different retention policies based on when the backup occurs.
 You can modify the daily, weekly, monthly, and yearly retention policies to meet your needs.
 9. On the Choose Initial Backup Type page, choose the initial backup type.
 Leave the option **Automatically over the network** selected, and then click **Next**.

     You can back up automatically over the network, or you can back up offline.
 The remainder of this article describes the process for backing up automatically.
-If you prefer to do an offline backup, review the article [Offline backup workflow in Azure Backup](/documentation/articles/backup-azure-backup-import-export/) for additional information.
+If you prefer to do an offline backup, review the article [Offline backup workflow in Azure Backup](./backup-azure-backup-import-export.md) for additional information.
 10. On the Confirmation page, review the information, and then click **Finish**.
 11. After the wizard finishes creating the backup schedule, click **Close**.

 ### Enable network throttling
 The backup agent provides network throttling.
 Throttling controls how network bandwidth is used during data transfer.
 This control can be helpful if you need to back up data during work hours but do not want the backup process to interfere with other Internet traffic.
 Throttling applies to back up and restore activities.

-> [AZURE.NOTE]
+> [!NOTE]
 > Network throttling is not available on Windows Server 2008 R2 SP1, Windows Server 2008 SP2, or Windows 7 (with service packs).
 The Azure Backup network throttling feature engages Quality of Service (QoS) on the local operating system.
 Though Azure Backup can protect these operating systems, the version of QoS available on these platforms doesn't work with Azure Backup network throttling.
-Network throttling can be used on all other [supported operating systems](/documentation/articles/backup-azure-backup-faq/).
+Network throttling can be used on all other [supported operating systems](./backup-azure-backup-faq.md).
 >
 >